-When stem cells are needed to treat a critical disease or condition, doctors can effectively predict patient recovery and transplant success by evaluating two factors - HLA compatibility and stem cell count.
+When stem cells are needed to treat a critical disease or condition, doctors can effectively predict patient recovery and transplant success by evaluating two factors - HLA compatibility and stem cell dose.

-A transplant unit’s stem cell count in relation to the recipient’s body weight is called cell dose, and it is the most significant predictor for overall transplant patient survival.1
+The number of cord blood stem cells in relation to the recipient’s body weight is called stem cell dose, and it is the most significant predictor for overall transplant patient survival.1

 Researchers from the University of Minnesota School of Medicine determined that cell dose was the one factor that directly affected the rate of recovery and the probability of transplant-related mortality.2